ncharchenko/Azure-ML-Engineer-Nanodegree-Capstone/README.md

 As stated earlier, teams that are ahead at ten and/or fifteen minutes do not always come out the victor.
 Teams can opt for strategies that are weak early in the game, yet become stronger later on in the game.
 Such characteristics are not easily captured through our dataset.

-To improve our performance, while we are constrained by our domain and problem space, we can use deep learning or GPU resources to improve our experiment speed.
-We can also improve performance by including more features or by using cross-validations instead of holding out a part of the data as a validation set.

 ## Hyperparameter Tuning
 I chose to use a LogisticRegression model with SKLearn to run a HyperDrive experiment with two parameters:
-* C: Determines regularization strength.
+* C: Determines regularization strength (uniform range between 0.1 and 10).
 Higher C value means less regularization.
+I chose this hyperparameter to test the generalization error and optimize how well the trained model responds to unknown examples.
 * Maximum # of Iterations: The maximum number of training iterations per child run.
+I chose this hyperparameter as a means against overfitting and to mitigate any possible overuse of compute resources.
+The Bayesian sampler picked from these choices: 20,40,60,80,100,150,200,300,400,600,800.

 For parameter sampling, I chose Bayesian sampling, which picks hyperparameter samples based on the performances of previous samples.
 Therefore, there is no need for an early termination policy.
 We can add more parameters to tune as well as apply the same suggested improvements as with the AutoML model.
 As with the AutoML model, we are constrained in our accuracy by domain and problem space.
 ### Results